l33tname/blog/content/post/2013-05-28-Archiveroom.md

 <iframe width="620" height="335" src="http://www.youtube.com/embed/G6CzzCu6wXs?&amp;output=embed&amp;rel=0&amp;theme=light&amp;showinfo=0" frameborder="0" allowfullscreen=""></iframe>

 This is a really cool thing and you can set up it with just a few clicks.
-If you want to try it, i can olny recommend it.
+If you want to try it, i can only recommend it.
 A guide with all necessairy steps can be find at the bottom of the [homepage](http://archiveroom.net/).